-- b.
-However, if the assignment listing is by employer or by a division/department with multiple establishments, a comprehensive inspection of the entire assignment [all controlled establishments] may be impractical.
-The Compliance Supervisor and the CSHO should use their expertise and experience to determine which establishments within the assignment to inspect.
-The CSHO shall conduct a hazard assessment of the employer or division/department which includes a review of injury and illness records; the entity's written safety and health program; minutes from any safety committee meetings; internal safety and health audit records; and employee interviews.
+However, if the assignment listing is by employer or by a division/department with multiple establishments, a comprehensive inspection of the entire assignment may be impractical.
+The compliance supervisor and the CSHO should use their expertise and experience to determine which establishments within the assignment to inspect.
+The CSHO will conduct a hazard assessment of the employer or division/department which includes a review of injury and illness records; the entity's written safety and health program; minutes from any safety committee meetings; internal safety and health audit records; and employee interviews.
 This analysis may help to identify high hazard establishments or areas that should be included in the inspection.
 A review of previous inspection case files for the entity or individual establishments may also help to identify high hazard establishments or areas that should be inspected.
-The inspection plan shall be documented in the case file. - c.
-To assist in this hazard assessment, the employer could be required [per 29 CFR 1904.30(a)] to produce injury and illness information by individual establishments.
-A citation for failure to maintain a separate log for each establishment per the requirements of 29 CFR 1904.30(a) may be issued if the employer cannot produce an OSHA log for each establishment.
+The inspection plan will be documented in the case file.

 4. If an assignment for inspection is primarily an administrative or academic establishment or department, a partial inspection may be conducted.
-A review of injury and illness records should confirm the absence of any high hazard establishments or areas, and shall be supported by employee interviews and review of safety and health program information.
-The reason for a partial inspection shall be documented in the case file since the assignment was generated by the reported injury and illness rate.
+A review of injury and illness records should confirm the absence of any high hazard establishments or areas, and will be supported by employee interviews and review of safety and health program information.
+The reason for a partial inspection will be documented in the case file since the assignment was generated by the reported injury and illness rate.
 5. For all public sector inspections, consideration should be given to all potentially hazardous areas, or operations.
-At a minimum, where they are applicable to the employer/establishment/entity identified in the inspection assignment, those operations or processes covered by the identified "High DART Rate" departmental categories should be included in the inspection process.
-6. The inspection process shall be organized in a manner that causes the least amount of disruption for the inspected employer.
+At a minimum, where they are applicable to the employer/establishment/entity identified in the inspection assignment, those operations or processes covered by the identified "high DART rate" departmental categories should be included in the inspection process.
+6. The inspection process will be organized in a manner that causes the least amount of disruption for the inspected employer.
 If multiple assignments exist for the same Public Sector employer, concerted attempts should be made to coordinate the assignment and scheduling of these inspections; to hold a consolidated opening conference with the employer's top management; to provide tight scheduling of the on-site inspections; and to hold a consolidated closing conference at the end of the inspection(s).
 Any citations issued from all of the inspections should be consolidated into one mailing.
 Inspection related discussions (such as Informal Conferences) should be addressed in one meeting/discussion with the employer's management.
-7. Each assignment listed on the primary page of the assignment list will link to a secondary page, which will list all establishments associated with the employer as a whole.
-The CSHO, with input from the supervisor if necessary, will determine which sites from the secondary page of the assignment list apply to a particular assignment.
-The CSHO will decide which site(s) to inspect based on review of the 300 logs and per E.3.a. and b., E. 4., and E.5.
-If multiple establishments are included in the inspection, then each of the establishments inspected will require a separate OSHA-1 using the correct P-number as listed on the secondary page of the assignment list.
+7. Each assignment listed on the primary page of the assignment list will link to a secondary page, which will list all designated establishments associated with the assignment.
+The CSHO will decide which site(s) to inspect based on review of the 300 logs and per E.3., E.4., and E.5. above.
+If multiple establishments are included in the inspection, then each of the establishments inspected will require a separate OSHA-1 using the correct "P" or "PS" numbers as listed on the secondary page of the assignment list.
 8. All inspections should be initiated at the primary address of the entity listed on the primary page of the assignment list.